rwynn/monstache-site/src/config.md

 	int (default 32)

-	Determines how many documents are buffered by a gtm worker go routine before they are batch fetched from mongodb.
+	Determines how many documents are buffered by a gtm worker go routine before they are batch fetched from MongoDB.
 When many documents are inserted or updated at once it is better to fetch them together.

 	#### buffer-duration

 	string (default 750ms)

 	A string representation of a golang duration.
-Determines the maximum time a buffer is held before it is fetched in batch from mongodb and flushed for indexing.
+Determines the maximum time a buffer is held before it is fetched in batch from MongoDB and flushed for indexing.

 ## index-files

 boolean (default false)

-When index-files is true monstache will index the raw content of files stored in GridFS into elasticsearch as an attachment type.
+When index-files is true monstache will index the raw content of files stored in GridFS into Elasticsearch as an attachment type.
 By default index-files is false meaning that monstache will only index metadata associated with files stored in GridFS.
-In order for index-files to index the raw content of files stored in GridFS you must install a plugin for elasticsearch.
+In order for index-files to index the raw content of files stored in GridFS you must install a plugin for Elasticsearch.
-For versions of elasticsearch prior to version 5, you should install the [mapper-attachments](https://www.elastic.co/guide/en/elasticsearch/plugins/2.4/mapper-attachments.html) plugin.
-In version 5 or greater of elasticsearch the mapper-attachment plugin is deprecated and you should install the [ingest-attachment](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html) plugin instead.
+For versions of Elasticsearch prior to version 5, you should install the [mapper-attachments](https://www.elastic.co/guide/en/elasticsearch/plugins/2.4/mapper-attachments.html) plugin.
+In version 5 or greater of Elasticsearch the mapper-attachment plugin is deprecated and you should install the [ingest-attachment](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html) plugin instead.
 For further information on how to configure monstache to index content from GridFS, see the section [GridFS support](/advanced#gridfs-support).

 ## max-file-size